 Excessive Drinking and Coughing in Cats

-If your cat hacks after drinking water, chances are that it’s drank too much or too quickly.
+If your cat hacks after drinking water, chances are that he’s drank too much or too quickly.
 As mentioned, various factors can cause a cat to drink excessively.

 By far the most common factor is stress.
 Cats cannot easily survey the environment when they are drinking water from a bowl, so this may leave them feeling vulnerable.

 This is particularly true if there are multiple animals in the household or people are coming in and out of the room when the cat is drinking.

 Cats who feel vulnerable will drink as fast as they can, and this may cause a coughing fit.
 Because cats use their tongue to lap up water, this does somewhat limit the amount of water they can take in at any one time.
-However, rushing can still cause them to heave or wretch.
+However, rushing can still cause him to heave or wretch.

 Excessive drinking is not always a behavioral issue – it could be caused by a disease, such as diabetes or a urinary tract infection.
 How can you tell the difference?

 Take a look at your cat’s toileting habits.
-Is it urinating more often than usual?
-Is it peeing outside the litter box?
+Is he urinating more often than usual?
+Is he peeing outside the litter box?
 If so, your cat may be drinking too much due to a medical condition.

 How to Stop Cats from Choking on Water

 Unless your vet has told you otherwise, you shouldn’t remove a cat’s water bowl.
-Removing the water bowl could stress your cat out even more or cause them to become dehydrated.
+Removing the water bowl could stress your cat out even more or cause him to become dehydrated.

-If your cat has been coughing for several days or is struggling to breathe after drinking, you should take them the vet immediately.
+If your cat has been coughing for several days or is struggling to breathe after drinking, you should take him the vet immediately.

 If the coughing is sporadic, lasts for less than 30 seconds, and there are no changes to your cat’s breathing or heart rate, you may be able to manage this issue at home.
 Consider the following tips: